JeffersonLab/Example-Fitting-Codes/docs/README.md

 <a href="https://github.com/JeffersonLab/Example-Fitting-Codes/zipball/master" class="button">ZIP</a>
 <a href="https://github.com/JeffersonLab/Example-Fitting-Codes/tarball/master" class="button">TAR</a>

-This page provides a number of example weighted least squares fitting codes.
-In order to make this a real world example, we make use of the table of proton form factors found in L.N.Hand, D.G.Miller and R.Wilson, Rev. of Mod.
-Phys. <b>35</b> (1963) 342 to make proton radius extractions using classic data.
-The proton radius is related to the slope of the proton form factor.
+This site provides a number of examples of weighted least squares fitting codes.
+In order to make the project a little more interesting, we make use of the proton form factors found in Table I of L.N.Hand, D.G.Miller and R.Wilson, Rev. of Mod.
+Phys. <b>35</b> (1963) 342 to make proton radius extractions.

 * <a href="https://github.com/JeffersonLab/Example-Fitting-Codes/blob/master/EXCEL/README.md">EXCEL</a> - using a spreadsheet allows one to see how the minimization works
 * GNUPLOT - a powerful tool for making pretty plots and doing basic fitting